mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 The workaround thus introduces friction for every correct call site, not just the incorrect ones.

-However, the distinction here is not between different _specializations_ of mass — both `water_lost` and `total` are ordinary masses measured in the same way with the same instruments.
+However, the distinction here is not between different _specializations_ of mass.
+Both `water_lost` and `total` may even be measured with the same instrument, but the _measurement setup_ is fundamentally different: `total` is a direct ratio-scale reading anchored at true zero (put the wet material on the scale and read the mass), while `water_lost` is derived as the difference between two such readings.
+The same scale, a completely different kind of measurement.
 The difference is in their _role_: one is a signed difference (delta) and the other is an absolute amount measured from true zero.
 Encoding every such role as a separate quantity in the hierarchy would cause the quantity tree to proliferate with domain-specific entries that have no basis in measurement science (ISO 80000 does not distinguish "total mass" from "mass loss" — they are both simply _mass_).
 Every domain would need its own set of role-based quantity specializations, and the hierarchy would grow without bound.

 If instead the library distinguished absolute quantities (amounts measured from a true zero) from deltas (signed differences), the function signature alone would enforce the correct usage